w3f/polkadot-wiki/docs/maintain-guides-how-to-validate-polkadot.md

 your stash.

-Since security is so important to running a successful validator, you should take a look at the [secure validator](maintain-guides-secure-validator) information to make you understand the factors to consider when constructing your infrastructure.
+Since security is so important to running a successful validator, you should take a look at the [secure validator](maintain-guides-secure-validator) information to make sure you understand the factors to consider when constructing your infrastructure.
 The Web3 Foundation also maintains a [reference implementation for a secure validator set-up](https://github.com/w3f/polkadot-secure-validator) that you can use by deploying yourself (video walkthrough is available